IssaKass/odin-calculator/README.md

 ### 🏗️ User-Friendly Interface

 - User-friendly interface designed for intuitive interaction and seamless usability.
+- Show a concise history of the previous calculation, clearly separated from the current input.
 - Clear display with formatted output for easy readability.

 ### 🎛️ Functional Buttons